davepinch/pinchy.cc/content/topics/government/governments/united-states/positions/director-of-national-intelligence/director-of-national-intelligence.md

 ---
-title: "Director of National Intelligence" appointed by: President of the United States head of: United States Intelligence Community member of:
+title: "Director of National Intelligence" appointed by: president of the United States head of: United States Intelligence Community member of:
   - Cabinet of the United States